-an accompanying right of possession; or

-3. Commencement of excavation for construction 2.
-Shall have charge, care, or control of any property as owner, executor, executrix, administrator, trustee, quardian of the estate owner, mortgagee or vendee in possession, or assignee of rents, lessee, or other person, firm, or corporation in control of a property.
+Shall have legal title to any property, with or without an accompanying right of possession; or 2.
+Shall have charge, care, or control of any property as owner, executor, executrix, administrator, trustee, guardian of the estate owner, mortgagee or vendee in possession, or assignee of rents, lessee, or other person, firm, or corporation in control of a property.